MarinaLopez98/Maaz-Peaches/src/content/blog/Aquel lugar, parte 1 (ES-ENG-KR).md

 Not all flowers receive rain and light.
 And there is nothing we can do about it."_, Kang Eun Kyung.

-Here he comes.
+<i>Here he comes.
 Today, too, he’s coming to see me.
 Even before I catch sight of him, where silence once reigned there is now the muffled sound of footsteps, a hand brushing my shoulder urging me to turn; and I know, without needing to, that it’s him.

 When I finally do, gentle eyes meet mine, blue and green of him all flood my sight, the faint hues that always seem to follow him, and I wonder why he has come back.
 Of course, not for a single moment do I consider voicing the question; I have learned the hard way that it is not answers we would rather not know, but questions whose answers pierce the chest like daggers, and for that reason we choose to ignore them.